Prince Constantine-Alexios of Greece and Denmark: Career

 Constantine-Alexios has modeled for Dior, including for fashion photographer Nikolai von Bismarck for the book The Dior Sessions, which was the first book from Dior entirely with focus on men's fashion from Dior Homme.
 All proceeds from the sale of the book were for the benefit of the Teenage Cancer Trust.

 Constantine-Alexios paints and sculpts, often inspired by Greek mythology.
 He has more than 100,000 followers on Instagram.
 He is also known to have an interest in hunting, music and photography.

 Personal life

-In March 2023, it was announced that Constantine-Alexios was in a relationship with British model and socialite Poppy Delevingne, creating speculation that Delevingne and her husband had separated permanently.
+In March 2023, press speculated that Constantine-Alexios was in a relationship with British model and socialite Poppy Delevingne, indicating that Delevingne and her husband had separated permanently.
 In 2024, it was reported that he was in a relationship with American model Brooks Nader.
+Their relationship ended in mid-2025.

 Οn 20 December 2024, Constantine-Alexios along with other members of the former royal family acquired Greek citizenship, under the surname de Grèce.